Tusharr-Bansal/shiprouting/README.md

 ## Overview

 Jalayaan is a versatile and fast algorithm for optimal ship routing, with a specific focus on the Indian Ocean region.
-This project was developed for the Smart India Hackathon (SIH) 2024.

 The primary goal is to determine the most efficient and safest route for a vessel by simultaneously considering multiple, often competing, objectives.
 The algorithm is designed to be adaptable for a range of ship types and evolving weather conditions.